 Mycenae marble is the first type of marble that was mined from the Argolis region.
 It is a calcareous marble with dark beige color and red veins in intricate formations which give a special decorative value.
 The red veins come from the secondary filling of limonite (iron oxides) in limestone.
-It is a marble of great historical and commercial value, suitable for indoor use and decoration.
+It is a marble of great historical and commercial value, suitable for indoor, outdoor use and decoration.

 Laboratory tests and analysis results: